chocolate banana bread

 All the Good Chocolate Banana Bread Ingredients

-Here’s a quick rundown of the ingredients that make this magnificent quick bread:
+Here is a quick rundown of the ingredients that make this magnificent quick bread:

 - Dutch-process cocoa powder.
 Ah, we meet again!
 This nifty ingredient has been popping up on the blog many times recently (looking at you, Black Forest Cherry Brownies and Double-Chocolate Peppermint Crunch Cookies).
 It gives baked goods a uniquely soft texture and dark, deep chocolate flavor without any bitterness.
 See the Notes section of the recipe for more info on this special (and necessary-to-this-recipe) ingredient.

 - Very, very ripe bananas.
-I’m talking those one-day-away-from-being-taken-over-by-fruit-flies kind of bananas: the spotty bananas that are past the point of eating as a snack and have nowhere else to go… but into a banana bread, where their concentrated banana flavors will shine and live a new, very fulfilling life.
+I’m talking that one-day-away-from-being-taken-over-by-fruit-flies kind of bananas: the spotty bananas that are past the point of eating as a snack and have nowhere else to go… but into a banana bread, where their concentrated banana flavors will shine and live a new, very fulfilling life.

 - Brown sugar.
 One of my favorite versatile ingredients, I love the softness and moistness (and of course, sweetness) brown sugar lends to any baked good.
 That combination of molasses + sugar can’t be beat, especially when it marries with super-ripe bananas and chocolate.